 Welfare

-The School’s Student Welfare Officers, Prof Saleem Bhatti and Dr Miriam Sturdee, can be contacted to discuss any aspect of student welfare via student-welfare-cs@st-andrews.ac.uk.
+The School’s Student Welfare Officers, Dr Miriam Sturdee and Dr Kirsty Ross, can be contacted to discuss any aspect of student welfare via student-welfare-cs@st-andrews.ac.uk.

-See the School’s Health and Safety Policy, and Health and Safety Information.
+Students are expected to be familiar with the School’s Health and Safety Policy and Basic Health and Safety Guidance.
+Students can also view the full listing of the School’s health and safety guidance and risk assessments.
 The School’s Safety Coordinator is David Letham.
 First aid boxes are located in Jack Cole Building (in the School Office) and in the John Honey Building kitchen.
 There is a defibrillator in the Jack Cole Building foyer opposite the front door.

 Students are expected to behave in a manner that is considerate and respectful to all members of school, including fellow students and staff.
 Unacceptable behaviour includes being disruptive in classes and labs, sleeping in school buildings, bringing smelly food into labs and going barefoot in school premises.